GabrielaFort/LLMOncoTreeApp/README.md

 - local Ollama models
 - Ollama Cloud models

+## Accepted Inputs And Behavior

+The Streamlit app has three input modes:

+- **File Upload** accepts one `.pdf`, `.txt`, `.docx`, or `.json` file.
+- **Form Upload** accepts manual text entry and does not require a document upload.
+- **Batch Upload** accepts multiple `.pdf`, `.txt`, `.docx`, and `.json` files.

+Uploaded report files are handled as follows:

+- `.pdf` files are displayed in the app and converted to text before parsing.
+- `.txt` files are read as UTF-8 text, with invalid characters replaced.
+- `.docx` files are converted to text before parsing.
+- `.json` files must be either OncoTree input JSON or Tempus v3.3+ JSON.

+For `.pdf`, `.txt`, and `.docx` files, the selected LLM is used first to parse the report into the OncoTree input JSON fields, then the Java OncoTree classifier runs on that JSON.
+For accepted `.json` files, the app skips report parsing and sends the normalized JSON directly to the classifier.

+When a cloud model is selected, the PHI confirmation appears before document upload.
+File and batch upload controls are disabled until the user confirms there is no PHI present, so documents cannot be successfully uploaded for cloud processing before that confirmation.
+The same PHI confirmation is required before manual form classification with a cloud model.

 ## Input JSON Format

 The classifier expects one JSON record per case: